stjudecloud/rfcs/text/0000-quality-assurance-pipeline.md

 - GC Content Bias (?)

 GC profiles are typically remarkably stable.
 Even small/minor deviations could indicate a problem with the library used (or bacterial contamination).

+## Metrics for WGS

+The quality metrics of special concern for WGS include depth of coverage and genomic regional coverage.
+Mapping quality is also critical.

+## Metrics for WES

+The quality metrics of special concern for WES include depth of coverage in exomic regional coverage.
+Mapping quality is also critical.

+## Metrics for RNAseq

+The quality metrics of special concern for RNAseq include depth of mapping percentage and exomic regional coverage.
+Mapping quality is also critical.

 ## Proposals